-SLO Type Student Learning Outcome Assessment Method Degree Delivery Knowledge Students identify, explain, describe, and apply the fundamental rules, policies and issues relevant to international taxation.
-Through written examinations administered and evaluated by tax faculty in U.S. International Taxation 1 and U.S. International Taxation 2, ninety percent of students will demonstrate a thorough understanding and comprehension of the fundamental rules, policies and issues relevant to international taxation.
-Campus Skills Students conduct and apply international tax scholarship.
-Through a substantial written research project evaluated by international tax faculty members, ninety percent of students will demonstrate the ability to conduct, apply and communicate international tax research and scholarship.
-Campus Professional Behavior Students identify the ethical rules and professional responsibilities applicable to international tax lawyers.
-Ninety percent of students will demonstrate satisfactory awareness and comprehension of such rules and responsibilities through their attendance at, and participation in, structured presentations on such rules and responsibilities, organized and evaluated by international tax faculty members.
+SLO Type Student Learning Outcome Assessment Method Degree Delivery Knowledge Students identify, explain, describe, and apply the fundamental rules, policies and issues relevant to taxation.
+Through written examinations administered and evaluated by tax faculty in Taxation of Property Transactions and Corporate Taxation I, ninety percent of students will demonstrate a thorough understanding and comprehension of the fundamental rules, policies and issues relevant to taxation.
+Campus Skills Students conduct and apply tax scholarship.
+Through a substantial written research project evaluated by tax faculty members, ninety percent of students will demonstrate the ability to conduct, apply and communicate tax research and scholarship.
+Campus Professional Behavior Students identify the ethical rules and professional responsibilities applicable to tax lawyers.
+Ninety percent of students will demonstrate satisfactory awareness and comprehension of such rules and responsibilities through their attendance at, and participation in, structured presentations on such rules and responsibilities, organized and evaluated by tax faculty members.
 Campus